strumer69/Lovely_Linux/README.md

 * Distribution:
 - SmartPhone: Android
 - Desktop and server--> any distribution that is mostly suitable with the functionality of that machine from **Debian, Ubuntu** to **CentOS and Red Hat** Enterprise Linux.
 #### 3. You are planning to install a Linux distribution in a new environment.
-Name four things that
-you should consider when choosing a distribution.
+Name four things that you should consider when choosing a distribution.
+* cost
+* performance
+* stability
+* scalability
 #### 4. Name three devices that the Android OS runs on, other than smartphones.
+* smart watch, smart TV,  Auto , ...
 #### 5. Explain three major advantages of cloud computing.
+flexibility, low cost , easy to implement andscale, Back up and recovery, ...

 ### Explorational Exercises
-1. Considering cost and performance, which distributions are mostly suitable for a business that aims to reduce licensing costs, while keeping performance at its highest?
+#### 1. Considering cost and performance, which distributions are mostly suitable for a business that aims to reduce licensing costs, while keeping performance at its highest?
 Explain why.
+* --> refr to pdf for answers

-2. What are the major advantages of the Raspberry Pi and which functions can they take in business?
+#### 2. What are the major advantages of the Raspberry Pi and which functions can they take in -business?
+* --> refr to pdf for answers

-3. What range of distributions does Amazon Cloud Services and Google Cloud offer?
+#### 3. What range of distributions does Amazon Cloud Services and Google Cloud offer?
 Name at least three common ones and two different ones.
+* --> refr to pdf for answers

 ### Summary
 * In this lesson we learned: